Swfdong/reliable-coding-agent/README.en.md

 Without affecting the original capabilities of AI coding agents, it integrates the thinking patterns and workflows of excellent human engineers to achieve more stable and reliable coding performance.

-**Usage**: Simply copy the content from the `AGENTS.md` file in the corresponding language directory to Codex's global `AGENTS.md` file.
+**Usage**: Simply copy the content from the corresponding language directory (e.g., `zh-CN/AGENTS.md`) to Codex's global `AGENTS.md` file.
 On Mac systems, the typical path is:
 ```
 ~/.codex/AGENTS.md
 ```